Compulsory sterilization: Complications

-According to another study based on 20 sterilization-attributable deaths in Dacca (now Dhaka) and Rajshahi Divisions in Bangladesh, from 1 January 1979, to 31 March 1980, overall, the sterilization-attributable death-to-case rate was 21.3 deaths/100,000 sterilizations.
+According to another study based on 20 sterilization-attributable deaths in the Dacca (now Dhaka) and Rajshahi Divisions in Bangladesh, from 1 January 1979, to 31 March 1980, overall, the sterilization-attributable death-to-case rate was 21.3 deaths/100,000 sterilizations.
 The death rate for vasectomy was 1.6 times higher than that for tubal ligation.
-Anesthesia overdosage was the leading cause of death following tubal ligation along with tetanus (24%), where intraperitoneal hemorrhage (14%), and infection other than tetanus (5%) was other leading causes of death.
+Anesthesia overdosage was the leading cause of death following tubal ligation, along with tetanus (24%), whereas intraperitoneal hemorrhage (14%) and infection other than tetanus (5%) were other leading causes of death.

 Two women (10%) died from pulmonary embolism after tubal ligation; one (5%) died from each of the following: anaphylaxis from anti-tetanus serum, heat stroke, small bowel obstruction, and aspiration of vomitus.
 All seven men died from scrotal infections after vasectomy.

-According to a second epidemiologic investigation of deaths attributable to sterilization in Bangladesh, where all deaths resulting from sterilizations performed nationwide between 16 September 1980 and 15 April 1981, were investigated and analyzed, nineteen deaths from tubal ligation were attributed to 153,032 sterilizations (both tubal ligation and vasectomy), for an overall death-to-case rate of 12.4 deaths per 100,000 sterilizations.
+According to a second epidemiologic investigation of deaths attributable to sterilization in Bangladesh, where all deaths resulting from sterilizations performed nationwide between 16 September 1980 and 15 April 1981 were investigated and analyzed, nineteen deaths from tubal ligation were attributed to 153,032 sterilizations (both tubal ligation and vasectomy), for an overall death-to-case rate of 12.4 deaths per 100,000 sterilizations.
 This rate was lower than that (21.3) for sterilizations performed in Dacca (now Dhaka) and Rajshahi Divisions from 1 January 1979 to 31 March 1980, although this difference was not statistically significant.
 Anesthesia overdosage, tetanus, and hemorrhage (bleeding) were the leading causes of death.

-Backers

-These civilian sterilization programs are funded by the countries from northern Europe and the United States.
-World bank is also known to have sponsored these civilian exploitative sterilization programs in Bangladesh.
-Historically, World Bank is known to have pressured 3rd World governments to implement population control programs.